khalid-naami/khalid-naami.github.io/blog/2026-06-05-iran-retaliates-us-fifth-fleet-base-struck.md

 ---

-*To monitor how Gulf security escalations and energy corridor disruptions affect intermarket volatility and options pricing, visit the [Dashboard Options](https://dashboardoptions.com/) platform.
-To hedge against systemic geopolitical risk and protect capital, explore wealth preservation options in physical gold with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor how Gulf security escalations and energy corridor disruptions affect intermarket volatility and options pricing, visit the [Dashboard Options](https://dashboardoptions.com/) platform.*